galori/galori.github.com/source/_posts/2012-06-04-ejs-javascript-templates-with-backbone-js-and-rails-3-2-3.markdown

 </div>
 ```

-2. I did have to force templates to be included before my backbone javascript by explicitly specifying it first in app.js:
+  <li>I did have to force templates to be included before my backbone javascript by explicitly specifying it first in app.js:

 ``` javascript
 //=require_tree ./templates
 //=require_tree ./app
 ```

-3. (optional) EJS uses ERB syntax of <%= %> by default, but I preferred the {{ }} syntax, so I added this into config/initializers/ejs.rb:
+  <li>(optional) EJS uses ERB syntax of <%= %> by default, but I preferred the {{ }} syntax, so I added this into config/initializers/ejs.rb:

 ``` ruby
 EJS.evaluation_pattern = /{{([\s\S]+?)}}/